jdreaver/rust-os/README.md

   - Consider using per CPU for storing the currently running task instead of having a Vec of those in `Scheduler`
     - The "current task" is only valid in the current thread.
 We need to wrap it in a type that is not `Send` or `Sync`; we can't just return a `&'static` ref (or maybe we can if we make sa
 - Stack size: figure out why stacks need to be so large when compiling in debug mode.
 Is Rust putting a ton of debug info on the stack?
-- Memory mapping
-  - Make a doc like <https://www.kernel.org/doc/Documentation/x86/x86_64/mm.txt>, and perhaps a static array of regions that other modules use
-  - Hard-code the expected kernel offset and direct map memory offset from limine and assert it is what we expect
-  - Consider abandoning the default limine memory mapping and making our own.
-  - Map all physical memory starting at `0xffff_8000_0000_0000`.
-Limine just does 4 GiB, but make sure to do it all
-  - Consider a `KernelAddress` that wraps `VirtAddr` and can be converted to `PhysAddr` by just subtracting
 - Synchronization primitives
   - Mutex (not spinlock "mutex") that handles sleeping and waking
     - We can use `WaitQueue` along with `send_single_consumer` for wakeups.
 (The primary lock mechanism is still an atomic bool)